AI Search Optimization: The Complete Guide to Getting Cited (2026)

 - How-to queries: "How do I get cited by ChatGPT?"
 "How to rank in AI search"

 For platform-specific tactics focused on ChatGPT, see our dedicated guide on how to get cited by ChatGPT.
+For Perplexity-specific tactics, see Perplexity SEO.

 Want to see where you stand?
 Run a free GEO audit — see your AI search visibility score in 60 seconds.

-Optimizing for ChatGPT Specifically
+Optimizing for ChatGPT specifically

 ChatGPT holds 68% of AI search market share and uses Bing as its retrieval backend — most brands neglect Bing optimization entirely, losing visibility on the largest AI platform.